 Schools with Phlebotomy Classes & Programs

-Medical technology continues to march forward and people are living longer than ever.
-There are several careers to provide for the concurrent rise in demand for medical services.
-Among these professions are phlebotomy, or the medical science of puncturing a vein to draw blood or introduce fluids.
+Medical technology continues to advance, and people are living longer than ever.
+Several careers exist to meet the concurrent rise in demand for medical services.
+One such profession is phlebotomy, the medical science of puncturing a vein to draw blood or introduce fluids.

-There are a variety of phlebotomy schools to get candidates prepared for their certification exams and for a rewarding job in this medical field.
-In order to work effectively, these professionals must be uniquely trained in not only the technical aspects of the occupation but in communicating with patients and medical staff as well.
+There are a variety of phlebotomy schools that prepare candidates for their certification exams and for rewarding jobs in this medical field.
+In order to work effectively, these professionals must be uniquely trained in not only the technical aspects of the occupation but also in communicating with patients and medical staff.

-Phlebotomy schools offer programs for these aspiring professionals which typically take less than one year to complete.
-The phlebotomy classes can vary in length depending on the electives offered, the state in which the program is completed, and the accrediting body.
-Many programs are offered through community colleges, technical schools, or vocational schools.
+Phlebotomy schools offer programs for these aspiring professionals, which typically take less than one year to complete.
+The phlebotomy classes can vary in length depending on the electives offered, the state where the program is completed, and the accrediting body.
+Community colleges, technical schools, or vocational schools offer many programs.
 These postsecondary programs normally involve both classroom and laboratory portions, with courses such as anatomy, physiology, and medical terminology.
-The successful completion of a supervised externship in a medical setting is also common.
+Completing a supervised externship in a medical setting is also common.

-There are several organizations that offer certifications for phlebotomy technicians which are covered below.
-Candidates generally need to complete an accredited program from a phlebotomy school and have some clinical experience (e.g., externship) as well.
+Several organizations offer certifications for phlebotomy technicians, which are covered below.
+Candidates generally need to complete an accredited program from a phlebotomy school and have some clinical experience (e.g., externship).
 After completing these prerequisites, individuals may be qualified to take a certification exam.
 These tests normally involve a written portion and a practical component to demonstrate the candidate’s efficacy at drawing blood.

 Phlebotomist fast facts